monikaando/jokes/README.md

     5) I keep the code is clean and readable.
     6) For image I used Cloudinary.
     7) For styling I used CSS.
-    8) The point of this project was to learn how to connect API in Vue.js
+    8) The point of this project was to learn how to connect API in Vue.js and deploy a project.

 ## Stack
     Vue.Js, Axios, CSS, HTML